JustinSGray/Hyperloop/docs/io.rst

 Outputs
 ====================

-There are a number of key output values that are of interest for any design.
+There are a number of output values that are of interest

     #.
 Overall pod radius: pod.radius_inlet_outer
     #.
 Total mass flow through the compression system: compress.W_in